 The participants of this unique festival are numerous artists and knights from Europe and the world.
 During the festival days (for example, in 2018 it was held between 24th and 26th August), Manasija is back in the medieval days!

 You can see the tournaments in individual fights and group battles.
-Various martial arts and skills are presented, such as throwing spears, axes, and archery tournament.
+Various martial arts and skills are presented, such as throwing spears, axes, and archery tournaments.
 And yes, the modern knights are really competing in medieval battles!

 Visitors have the opportunity to taste medieval specialties, with a rich cultural and artistic program of songs and games.
 Walking through the Knight’s village you can get acquainted with the medieval way of life and crafts.